-The team have an open door policy and offer a 1:1 non-judgemental service to all students.
+The team offers a non-judgemental service to all students.

 You can talk to your Pastoral Mentor about anything that’s troubling you in or outside of college.
 This could include relationship and friendship issues, sexual health, financial or housing concerns, substance misuse, physical or mental health needs, or any worries or anxieties.
 Your Pastoral Mentor will offer support and can liaise on your behalf, if required, with tutors and external agencies.
 They can also refer you for specialised support in or out of college where needed.

-Every campus has at least one Pastoral Mentor and the team run regular information sessions and events, and have an open door policy for students to drop in anytime for a chat.
+Every campus has at least one Pastoral Mentor and the team run regular information sessions and events, and offer a variety of support, including drop-ins, groupwork, appointments and phone support.

 You will be introduced to your campus Pastoral Mentors during your first few weeks and you can also find them in the following locations:

 Brighton MET Central Campus: